50 Meaningful Sympathy Messages for Coworkers

 Express religious beliefs respectfully.
 Don’t assume they believe in the afterlife, and stay away from generic spiritualistic expressions like, “They’re in a better place.”
 It is, however, perfectly acceptable to say that you will be praying for them, as this is your belief system and religion – not necessarily theirs.

 Don’t make it about you.
-For example, “I know how you feel,” or, “I also lost my mother.”
+For example, avoid saying “I know how you feel,” or “I also lost my mother.”
+It’s just not the right thing to do.

 Tell a story.
-If you have a memory of the one who has passed, feel free to share it.
+If you have happy memories of the one who has passed, feel free to share them.
 Chances are the recipient has never heard many of the things that happen in the workplace.
-Every new story or memory is like getting another moment of their loved one – it is a blessing.
+Every new story or memory is like getting another moment with their loved one – it is a blessing and it is priceless.

 Offering help.
 Don’t offer advice.
-Do offer help, but not in a pushy way.
+It is a good idea to offer support and help, but not in a pushy way.
 For instance, if you know the family, you could offer to deliver a home cooked meal.
 If you don’t particularly know them well, a simple expression of condolences is often best.
 Don’t be too insistent about following up.

 Verify their email.
-Be sure that you have the correct email address!
+This goes without saying, but be sure that you have the correct email address!
 Preferably one that you’ve used before, to avoid your email going to their spam folder, never to be read.
+Remember though, don’t worry about following up if you don’t hear back from them…they’ll respond if and when they are ready to.

 Use the decedent’s name.
-Sometimes people think that avoiding the person’s name helps minimize the hurt.
+Sometimes people think that avoiding the late person’s name helps minimize the hurt.
 But in fact, the opposite is true.
-When you mention their loss by name, it not only validates their loss and feels more personal, but is also respectful and professional.
+When you mention your co-worker’s loss by name, it not only validates their pain and feels more personal, but it’s also respectful and professional.

 Proofread.
 Check your spelling, punctuation, and grammar!

 Sign off respectfully.
-Avoid signing off with sentiments like, “All of my love,” as it can be too informal.
-Instead use “All my best” or “With sympathy” before signing.
+Avoid signing off with sentiments like, “All of my love,” as it can be too informal and personal.
+Instead, use “All my best” or “With sympathy” before signing.

 Sympathy Messages for Coworkers - Pin It Image